Internet of People (IOP) Achieves Market Cap of $44,292.22

-Internet of People (CURRENCY:IOP) traded down 66.2% against the dollar during the 24 hour period ending at 13:00 PM Eastern on December 6th.
-One Internet of People coin can now be purchased for $0.0033 or 0.00000006 BTC on popular cryptocurrency exchanges.
-Internet of People has a total market cap of $44,292.22 and $4.00 worth of Internet of People was traded on exchanges in the last day.
-During the last week, Internet of People has traded down 68.8% against the dollar.
+Internet of People (CURRENCY:IOP) traded down 66.2% against the US dollar during the one day period ending at 15:00 PM E.T. on December 12th.
+Over the last week, Internet of People has traded down 68.8% against the US dollar.
+One Internet of People coin can currently be bought for $0.0033 or 0.00000006 BTC on popular exchanges.
+Internet of People has a market capitalization of $44,292.22 and $4.00 worth of Internet of People was traded on exchanges in the last day.

 - Experience Points (XP) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.